 Organizations which have a Memorandum of Understanding (MoU) with the APT or other relevant international or regional organizations may send representatives to attend APT-PP meetings on the same basis as they attend other APT meetings.

-Non-APT members may be invited to participate in the activities of APT-PP as a guest at the discretion of the Chairman and the Secretary General in consultation with the relevant Member Administration as appropriate.
+Non-APT members may be invited to participate in the activities of APT-PP as a guest at the discretion of the Chair and the Secretary General in consultation with the relevant Member Administration as appropriate.

 Other non-APT members may participate with the observer status with the payment of the relevant participation fee.